bigfleet/nd064_course_1/README.md

 Thanks for having a look.
 I also included some run notes from the experience here.

+### Python 3.8 vs 3.10

+I am not a Python platform person.
+Sincere love and respect to our Python people of the world, I am simple not one of them.

+The documentation for `logging` has broadly been updated to examples that fail when they are run on Python 3.8.
+Running them on Python 3.10 works.
+So rather than track down older logging examples that could run on 3.8 per the instructions, I used 3.10.

+The rubric, as it turns out, says to use _2.7_, so -- quite a difference.
+Even us Python aliens heard about how much struggle was involved in Python 2 -> 3.

 ### M1 Mac

 I know that I was warned against it, but it was my most convenient machine, and I